How to Change Edge’s Office File Download Settings

 Turn on or off open Office files in the browser via Windows Registry Editor

-For more control over how Edge handles Office file downloads, you can use the Windows Registry Editor to turn this feature on or off.
+For more advanced control over how Edge handles Office file downloads, you can use the Windows Registry Editor.
+This lets you turn the feature that opens Office files in the browser on or off using a specific setting called QuickViewOfficeFilesEnabled.

 - Open the Windows Registry.